 The standard of review for patent validity is different in district court litigation than it is before the CRU in patent reexamination proceedings.
 In district court, patent claims enjoy a presumption of validity, which may be overcome only by clear and convincing evidence.
 In contrast, no such evidentiary presumption exists during reexamination before the PTO.
 The PTO and the CRU use a "preponderance of the evidence" standard for adjudicating patentability.
-For this reason, challenging a patent's validity should be easier before the PTO than in the district court.
-Nevertheless, a patent owner faces many practical limitations in its ability to amend claims during reexamination.
-As noted herein, if claims are amended substantively, liability for past damages is put at serious risk.
+80 For this reason, challenging a patent's validity should be easier before the PTO than in the district court.
+In addition, a patent owner faces many practical limitations in its ability to amend claims during reexamination.
+One of the most important is that liability for past damages is put at serious risk if claims are amended substantively during reexamination.